 Business Model and Pricing

 Banks are for-profit enterprises while credit unions are not.
-Typically, banks may charge higher fees and interest rates to borrow money.
+Some banks may charge higher fees and interest rates to borrow money.
 They may have higher minimum deposit requirements as well and lower annual percentage yields (APYs) on deposit accounts.

 Membership Requirements